loftwah/grindmodecypher.com/wp-content/themes/hueman-pro/addons/pro/wfc/readme.txt

 == Changelog
+= 3.2.3 June 1st, 2021 =
+* fixed : [accessibility] broken accessibility for checkboxes in the customizer

 = 3.2.2 February 9th, 2021 =
 * fixed : [javascript] don't print front scripts when WFC is deactivated